THE Gem UnicornS COLLECTION

 The Bubble Unicorn was completed during the tragic vandalism of the Sycamore Gap Tree in Northumberland in 2023 - the symbol of resilience.
 Its surface is thoroughly covered with gems, resembling the protective armor of a knight, symbolizing strength and resilience in the face of adversity.
 The vibrant design not only protects the unicorn but reflects the fragile nature of true beauty, which is often vulnerable.
 This intricate, gem-studded surface also invites touch, creating a pleasant sensory experience.

-This experience inspired the proposed project Great Expectations: a single urban art commission featuring a large red plinth with a tiny unicorn atop.
-The piece plays with scale, reflecting those moments in life when we expect something grand but encounter something small — yet meaningful.
-The project is planned for future submission to competitions and open calls for public art.
+This experience evolved into the idea for a proposed urban art installation featuring a large red plinth with a tiny unicorn atop.
+The piece plays with scale and perception, echoing those moments in life when we expect something grand but encounter something small by comparison.
+The project is planned for future submission to competitions and public art open calls.